Instawork/hyperview/website/blog/2018-12-17-Introducing-Hyperview.md

 Once we realized that networked apps are a poor fit for thick clients, we started looking for a [thin-client](https://en.wikipedia.org/wiki/Thin_client) mobile framework to adopt.
 The best solution out there seemed to be HTML + JS web apps bundled in a native wrapper (such as [Cordova](https://cordova.apache.org/)).
 We found this solution to be a little clunky for our needs: HTML was not designed with mobile UIs in mind, resulting in poor performance and less than ideal UX.

-**We didn't find an existing thin-client framework for mobile apps.
+**We didn't find an existing thin-client framework for native mobile apps.
 So we built our own.**

 <img src="/img/icon_small.png" style="border:none;box-shadow:none" />